Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

 The huge earthquake of 1755 made the village feel strong, knocking down parts of the wall, as well as some temples and buildings, and altered unfortunately some aspects of the layout and the Arab and medieval.

-D. Catarina orders to build the aqueduct ( which still exists today ) and fountains.
-The administrative reform of D. Manuel I gives to Obidos in 1513 a new Foral, being this very intense in urban requalifications.
+D. Catarina orders to build the aqueduct (which still exists today) and fountains.
+The administrative reform of D. Manuel I give to Obidos in 1513 a new Foral, being this very intense in urban prequalifications.

 The place where of Lisbon’s shipyards and harbors, and from here Portuguese 15th century explorers discovered the sea routes to India, Africa and Brazil, commemorating this glorious past, funded by the vast wealth that flowed into Portugal from the colonies.

-Time to visit the “Jerominos” Monastery from the 16th century, as well as the Belem tower this lovely fortress and the explorers monument.
+Time to visit the “Jerominos” Monastery from the 16th century, as well as the Belem tower in this lovely fortress and the explorers’ monument.

 We want to you to understand the differences between the two as well as the Baixa de Lisboa in our tour.